maxnd/mxMarkEdit/README.md

 To edit easily a cell in the grid, it's available an extended editor activated with the shortcut `Ctrl + Space`.
 In this editor no formatting is available, but the links are properly recognized.
 To quit the editor, use the `Close` button or press `ESC`.

 At the bottom, there’s the `Find` field useful to search for data contained in the grid.
-Type within it the text to be found and press `Return` or the shortcut `Meta + G` to select the following cell after the current one in just the current field (column) of the current table that contains that text.
-Anyway, if the selected column is the first, containing the table names, the search will look for the following table names.
+Type within it the text to be found and press `Return` or the shortcut `Meta + G` to select the following cell after the current one in just the current field (column) of the current table that contains that text, or `Shift + Return` or the shortcut `Meta + Shift G` to select the previous cell before the current one in just the current field (column) of the current table that contains that text.
+Anyway, if the selected column is the first, containing the table names, the search will look for the following or previous table name.
 The search is case insensitive.
-To continue the search, select again the field and press `Return`, or use the shortcut `Meta + G` when the grid is focused.
+To continue the search, select again the field and press `Return` or `Shift + Return`, or use the shortcut `Meta + G` or `Meta + Shift + G` when the grid is focused.

 If a cell contains a formula, in the cell below it will be reported the result of the calculation of all the numbers contained in the previous cells of the same field (column) and of the same table.
 The result will be updated when a value in those cells will be changed.
 Textual contents and improperly formatted numbers will not be considered.
 The name of the table and of the field (column) must be specified, otherwise no result will be shown.